+1142 6.127.
+We will check the identity of all contractors working on site and requests the full range of DBS and other 1143 required checks where they work in regulated activity or unsupervised in accordance with the latest 1144 government guidance.

+11 Use of school or college premises for non-school/college activities

 6.128.
-We will check the identity of all contractors working on site and requests the full range of DBS and other required checks where they work in regulated activity or unsupervised in accordance with the latest government guidance.

-Use of school or college premises for non-school/college activities

-6.129.
 Where governance boards or proprietor hire or rent out school or college facilities/premises to organisations or individuals (for example to community groups, sports associations, and service providers to run community or extra-curricular activities) they should ensure that appropriate arrangements are in place to keep children safe.

-Extended school and off-site arrangements
+115@tended school and off-site arrangements

-- 6.130.
+- 6.129.
 Where extended off-site activities are provided by and managed by us, our safeguarding policy and procedures apply.
 If other organisations provide services or activities on our site we will check that they have appropriate policies and procedures in place, including safer recruitment procedures and clarify whose procedure is to be followed if there are concerns.
-There will be clear communication channels to ensure the DSL is kept appropriately informed. - 6.131.
-When our Individuals are doing off-site activities, including day and residential visits and work related activities, we will risk assess and check that effective safeguarding arrangements are in place.
-The DSL will be kept appropriately informed.
+There will be clear communication channels to ensure the DSL is kept appropriately informed. - 1156 6.130.
+When our Individuals are doing off-site activities, including day and residential visits and work related 1157 activities, we will risk assess and check that effective safeguarding arrangements are in place.
+The DSL 1158 will be kept appropriately informed.

-Use of mobile phones
+1153e of mobile phones

-- 6.132.
+- 1160 6.131.
 Staff must behave in accordance with the GHR 11.
 Staff Code of Conduct and Internet and social media access including Pro 01.
-Mobile Telephony Policy at all times. - 6.133.
+Mobile Telephony Policy at all times. - 1162 6.132.
 All computer equipment and internet access within the home/school/college is subject to 'parental controls' and internet safety rules in line with our 0.
 27. E-safety policy including internet and social media access and 0.21.
 Anti-bullying policy.
-Staff should not use any computer for personal reasons during working hours.
-Staff need to help our Individuals to prepare for the hazards whilst promoting the many learning and social opportunities available through the internet and social media.
+Staff should not use any computer for personal reasons

-6.134.
-If staff contribute to internet blogs or access social media networking sites e.g. Facebook, they MUST neither mention Cambian New Elizabethan school or refer to their employment at the school.
-Staff are advised not to communicate with parents, guardians, carers or Individuals via social networking sites
+1167 6.133.
+If staff contribute to internet blogs or access social media networking sites e.g. Facebook, they MUST 1168 neither mention Purbeck View School or refer to their employment at the School.
+Staff are advised not 1169 to communicate with parents, guardians, carers or Individuals via social networking sites

-Photography and images
+11Photography and images

-- 6.135.
+- 1171 6.134.
 This section should be read in conjunction to our GIG 02.
-Data Protection policy. - 6.136.
+Data Protection policy. - 6.135.
 The vast majority of people who take or view photographs or videos of Individuals do so for entirely innocent and acceptable reasons.
-Sadly, some people abuse children or vulnerable young people through taking or using images, so we have some safeguards in place. - 6.137.
+Sadly, some people abuse children or vulnerable young people through taking or using images, so we have some safeguards in place. - 1175 6.136.
 To protect our children, young people or young adults we will: - seek their consent for photographs to be taken or published (for example, on our website or in newspapers or publications) - seek parental consent of consent from the Individual - not use their full name with an image, only their initials - ensure that personal data is not shared - store images appropriately, securely and for no longer than necessary - only use school equipment, i.e. not personal devices - encourage our children, young people and adults to tell us if they are worried about any photographs that are taken of them

-Physical intervention and use of reasonable force
+11Bbysical intervention and use of reasonable force

-6.138.
-All staff are encouraged to use de-escalation techniques and creative alternative strategies that are specific to each Individual and in line with 0.45 Behaviour support policy and 0.46 Physical Intervention policy and training.
-Restraint will only be used as a last resort and all incidents of this are reviewed, recorded and monitored.
+1186 6.137.
+All staff are encouraged to use de-escalation techniques and creative alternative strategies that are 1187 specific to each Individual and in line with 0.45 Behaviour support policy and 0.46 Physical Intervention1188 policy and training.
+Restraint will only be used as a last resort and all incidents of this are reviewed, 1189 recorded and monitored.